Honey, I shrunk the hypothesis space (through logical preprocessing): Experiments

 \subsubsection{Method}

-We enforce a timeout of 60 minutes per task. \popper{} is an anytime approach and we use the best hypothesis found by \popper{} given a maximum learning time of 60 minutes.
+\popper{} is an anytime approach.
+We use the best hypothesis found by \popper{} given a maximum learning time of 60 minutes.
+Learning time is the time \popper{} needs to learn and prove optimality of a hypothesis and terminate.
+We repeat all the experiments 10 times.
 We measure mean balanced accuracy and mean learning time.
 We round times over one second to the nearest second.
-We repeat all the experiments 10 times.
 We plot and report 95\% confidence intervals.
-We use a paired t-test or a Wilcoxon Signed-Rank Test (depending on whether the differences are normally distributed) to determine the statistical significance of any differences in the results.
-In other words, any subsequent reference to a significance test refers to one of these two tests.
+We use a Wilcoxon Signed-Rank Test to determine the statistical significance of any differences in the results.
+Any subsequent reference to a significance test refers to this test.